ska-telescope/developer.skatelescope.org/src/tools/codeguides/js-testing.rst

 .. note::

   It is generally agreed in the industry that each software project should aim for a code coverage percentage of between 60% and 90%.
+  SKA :doc:`Fundamental software standards </policies/fundamental-sw-requirements>` are prescriptive about test coverage larger than 75%.

 What is unit testing?
 ---------------------